container-interop/service-provider/README.md

 - the key is the entry name
 - the value is the name of the static method that will return the entry, aka the **factory method**

 Factory methods must be public and static in the service provider class.
+They accept the following parameters:

+- the container (instance of `Interop\Container\ContainerInterface`)
+- the previous entry if overriding a previous entry, or `null` if not

+There is no difference between defining an entry from scratch or overriding/extending an entry.
+Factory methods always get the `$previous` value for the entry, it is up to you to *use it or ignore it* if it's not `null`.

+If know you will be ignoring the `$previous` value, you can omit it from the parameters.

 ### Values (aka parameters)